0xjac/master-thesis/chapters/09-future-research.md

 # Future Research and Work

-Even once the ERC777 standard is approved, there will be a large amount of work to do.
+Even once the ERC777 standard is approved, there will be a large amount of work to do, including assisting with formal verification of the reference implementation, building tools and services (based on hooks and operators), promoting the standard, and helping the community working on tokens implementations and dapps related to ERC777.

+## Formal Verification Of The Reference Implementation

+The reference implementation described in section \ref{reference-implementation} is currently being formally verified by an independent third-party.
+We are assisting them and using their feedback to improve the reference implementation, we expect later to further modify the reference implementation based on their findings.

 ## Generic Operators And Hooks For ERC777 End-Users